 Tests your knowledge and skills relating to generally accepted accounting principles for business enterprises, not-for-profit organizations and government entities.

 FAR covers the following five topics:

-- Conceptual Framework, Standards, Standard Setting & Presentation of Financial Statements (17–23 percent)
+- Conceptual Framework, Standards, Standard Setting and Presentation of Financial Statements (17–23 percent)

-- Financial Statement Accounts: Recognition, Measurement, Valuation, Calculation, Presentation & Disclosures (27–33 percent)
+- Financial Statement Accounts: Recognition, Measurement, Valuation, Calculation, Presentation and Disclosures (27–33 percent)

 - Accounting and Reporting for Governmental Entities (8–12 percent)

 - Accounting and Reporting for Non-Governmental and Not-for-Profit Organizations (8–12 percent)

 The percentages are estimates of how many exam questions may relate to each topic.
 Three multiple-choice testlets and one task-based simulations testlet comprise the FAR exam, with multiple-choice testlets accounting for 50 percent of the score.
 The task-based simulation will contain six or seven tasks, one of which will be a research problem.

 Tests your knowledge and skills relating to federal taxation, ethics, professional and legal responsibilities, and business law.